Provided By Forrest Friedow, Regional Director at Larson Financial Group

 - Medical School Debt Reduction

 Next, assign each category a percentage that is representative of your total income.
 In most cases, living expenses will account for at least 50% of your total budget.
-Besides living expenses, you should allocate a percentage of each pay check towards saving money, paying down outstanding debts and charitable giving.
+Besides living expenses, one is encouraged to allocate a percentage of each pay check towards saving money, paying down outstanding debts and charitable giving.
 As long as the percentages are properly balanced, this simple method can make your life a whole lot easier.

 Create a Savings Target